DevOps-Represent/kubernetes-101/1-Kubernetes-Basics.md

 ### Running commands

-Running commands in Kubernetes is very much similar to Docker.
+Running commands in Kubernetes is much like writing a sentence.
 The command (`kubectl`) uses some verbs to define your actions (`get`, or `describe` or `create`).
 For example, run the following command to see all the nodes in your cluster:

 ```
 kubectl get nodes